 But my truth is interrupted by the scratching of my own “chickadees” in the “nest” above my office.
 It’s only 8 am.
 I thought they’d sleep much later on their first day of summer vacation.
 I haven’t even checked Facebook or Twitter yet or finished telling you about how I want to have the call of a thrush in my heart instead of a complainer.

-When night falls and our children are tucked in bed, she’ll return–and I’ll be here too.
+When night falls and our children are asleep again, she’ll return–and I’ll be here too.